q3769/conseq4j/README.md

 Second, when a certain submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further execution of the submitted tasks is in the meaningful order and concurrency as promised.
 Although having no control over how task submissions are scheduled, conseq4j does guarantee that tasks are received in the same order as their submissions.
-Then a "fair" execution order is also guaranteed: Related tasks of the same sequence key are sequentially executed in the same submitted/received order - the earliest-submitted/received task gets executed first; meanwhile, unrelated tasks can be executed in parallel.
+Also, a "fair" execution order is then guaranteed: Related tasks of the same sequence key are sequentially executed in the same submitted/received order - the earliest-submitted/received task gets executed first; meanwhile, unrelated tasks can be executed in parallel.